Dear Cultural Vistas Participant:

 Make a visa appointment with a U.S. Consulate in your country

 The United States Embassy or Consulate requires an interview appointment.
-If you have not done so, you should make an appointment at this time.
+You should make an appointment immediately upon receiving your Approval E-mail from Cultural Vistas.
 Depending on the country, this can be done in person, or by telephone, mail, or the internet.
 Refer to the U. S. Department of State Embassy and Consulate directory for accurate information.